 *Students are strongly recommended to have completed four years of mathematics, including trigonometry, pre-calculus, and/or calculus.

 To be considered for the Meyerhoff Scholars Program, prospective students must have at least a “B” average in high school science or math courses, and many applicants have completed a year or more of calculus.
 Preference is given to those who have taken advanced placement courses in math and science, have research experience, and have strong references from science or math instructors.
-In recent years, a strong preference has been given to those students interested in the Ph.D. or M.D./Ph.D. (over the M.D.).
+Strong preference is given to students interested in the Ph.D. or M.D./Ph.D. (over the M.D.).

 Students must meet all eligibility requirements: